qwc-services/qwc-map-viewer/README.md

  * `proxy_service_url`: Proxy Service URL
  * `search_service_url`: QWC Search Service URL

-`qwc2_config` contains the QWC2 application config, with `config` mostly corresponding to the contents of your standalone `config.json` file (see [Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md#application-configuration-the-configjson-and-jsappconfigjs-files)).
+`qwc2_config` contains the QWC2 application configuration, with `config` corresponding to the contents of your standalone `config.json` file (see [Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md#application-configuration-the-configjson-and-jsappconfigjs-files)).

-`qwc2_themes` contains the full themes configuration, mostly corresponding to `themes` in the `themes.json` collected from `themesConfig.json`.
+`qwc2_themes` contains the full themes configuration, corresponding to the contents of your standalone `themes.json` collected from `themesConfig.json`.

 Add new themes to your `themesConfig.json` (see [Documentation](https://github.com/qgis/qwc2-demo-app/blob/master/doc/QWC2_Documentation.md#theme-configuration-qgis-projects-and-the-themesconfigjson-file)) and put any theme thumbnails into `$QWC2_PATH/assets/img/mapthumbs/`.
 The `themesConfig.json` file is used to collect the full themes configuration using GetProjectSettings.